skarlekar/fargate-patterns/README.md

 ## *Container-on-Demand* Pattern
 ### Problem
-While AWS Lambda allows you to run functions-as-a-service allowing you to build applications as a conglomeration of serverless microservices which react to events, eschewing  development of core functionalities, easy deployment, automatic scaling and fault tolerance, it has a many [resource limitations](https://docs.aws.amazon.com/lambda/latest/dg/limits.html):
+AWS Lambda lets you run functions-as-a-service.  allowing you to build applications as a conglomeration of serverless microservices which react to events, eschewing  development of core functionalities, easy deployment, automatic scaling and fault tolerance, it has a many [resource limitations](https://docs.aws.amazon.com/lambda/latest/dg/limits.html):
 -   The default deployment package size is 50 MB.
 -   Memory range is from 128 to 3008 MB.
 -   Maximum execution timeout for a function is 15 minutes.